Thursday, June 8, 2023

 cardstock- Papertrey Ink and Catherine Pooler

-ink- Memento tuxedo black and rich cocoa
+ink- Memento rich cocoa and Versafine onyx black

 Sharpie extra fine white pen